4MR4N11/ft_printf/README.md

 ## Sumary

-This project is a mimic to the printf funtion.
+This project is a basic mimic of the printf funtion.